 - Does this app support large print?

-- Will this app work with a screen reader?
+- Will this app work with a screen reader or read aloud features?

 - Is everything displayed on the screen- no missing letters or buttons?